 Preparing the patient

-– If the patient has a purulent cervicitis or pelvic infection, start antibiotic therapy before performing the aspiration (increased risk of uterine perforation).
-For antibiotic therapy, see Section 9.6.6.
+If the patient has a purulent cervicitis or pelvic infection, start antibiotherapy before performing the MVA (increased risk of uterine perforation).
+For antibiotherapy, see Section 9.6.6.

-– If the cervix is firm and closed (i.e. molar pregnancy when the cervix is closed), administer misoprostol sublingually or vaginally into the posterior fornix: 400 micrograms as a single dose, at least 3 hours before the procedure1 to open the cervix and prevent traumatic cervical dilation.
+– The cervix is closed: misoprostol 400 micrograms single dose, sublingually 1 to 3 hours before the procedure or vaginally into the posterior fornix, 3 hours before the procedure1 to open the cervix and prevent traumatic cervical dilation.

-An hour before the procedure: diazepam PO, 10 mg
+One hour before the procedure: ibuprofen PO 800 mg single dose

-Note: in cases of incomplete abortion with heavy bleeding, the procedure cannot be delayed.
+Note: in case of incomplete abortion with heavy bleeding, the procedure cannot be delayed.
 In such cases:

 – Do not administer oral premedication;

-– If the context permits (CEmONC facility), perform the procedure under general anaesthesia;
+– If the context permits (CEmONC facility and anaesthetist available), perform the procedure under IV conscious sedation or general anaesthesia;

-– If general anaesthesia is not possible, replace the oral premedication with:
+– If IV conscious sedation or general anaesthesia is not feasible, replace the oral premedication with diclofenac IM: 75 mg

 Preparing the equipment

-– Insert the speculum; disinfect the cervix and vagina with 10% polyvidone iodine solution.
+– Insert the speculum; apply 10% povidone iodine solution on the cervix and vagina.

 – Place the Pozzi forceps on the anterior cervix at 12 o'clock and apply gentle traction to the cervix in order to see the transition between the cervix and the vaginal wall.
 Injections for the paracervical block are given in this transition zone.

-Perform four injections, 2 to 3 ml of 1% lidocaine each, at four sites around the cervix (2, 5, 8 and 11 o'clock sites), to a maximum depth of 2 to 3 mm; do not exceed 20 ml in total.
+– Perform 4 injections, 3 to 5 ml each, at 4 sites around the cervix (2, 5, 7 and 10 o'clock sites), to a maximum depth of 2 to 3 mm; do not exceed 20 ml in total.